muhammedsametakgul/VolleyUsage/README.md

 ----------------------------------------------------------------------------------------------
 [Volley][1] : Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

-[JSONOBJECT][3]:JSON object literals are surrounded by curly braces {}.
+[JSONOBJECT][3] : JSON object literals are surrounded by curly braces {}.
 JSON object literals contains key/value pairs.
 Keys and values are separated by a colon

-[JSONARRAY][4]:A JSONArray is an ordered sequence of values.
+[JSONARRAY][4] : A JSONArray is an ordered sequence of values.
 Its external text form is a string wrapped in square brackets with commas separating the values

+[Viewbinding][5]: View binding is a feature that allows you to more easily write code that interacts with views.
+Once view binding is enabled in a module, it generates a binding class for each XML layout file present in that module.

 ----------------------------------------------------------------------------------------------